How to Improve the Efficiency of Your Design Process

 That’s why we designed our software with a simple user interface that allows engineers to easily create accurate designs with levels of detail that were previously unattainable.
 This includes:

-- Setting the calculation parameters: Engineers are in control of the parameters, which can be changed at any time, that allow H2X to complete all of the calculations
+- Setting the calculation parameters: Quality control in engineering within the parameters, which can be changed at any time, that allow H2X to complete all of the calculations

 - Design layout: Add equipment, pipes, and fixtures to the layout.
 When the design layout changes, drag the components to their new location for the calculations to dynamically update.